ff-derEchte/GarbageLang/README.md

 ```garbageLang
 Func.wrapPure('fibonacci')
 ```
-The function is now wrapped by another function which collects the return values of the fibonacci function.
-This makes the fibonacci function way faster
+The function is now wrapped by another function that collects the return values of the Fibonacci function.
+This makes the Fibonacci function way faster

-**Note: Functions that produce side effects or use external variables do not work correctly if u apply this optimization-function to it**
+**Note: Functions that produce side effects or use external variables do not work correctly if u apply this optimization function to it**

 ### Lists